nreddi2/data-science-portfolio/wage-income-north-carolina.md

 The full analysis is in the [2024 ACS PUMS Jupyter notebook](https://github.com/nreddi2/data-science-portfolio/blob/main/analysis/wage_income_acs_2024.ipynb).
 The [summary tables and filter audit](https://github.com/nreddi2/data-science-portfolio/tree/main/analysis/results) let readers check the numbers behind the figures.
 The public [GitHub repository](https://github.com/nreddi2/data-science-portfolio) contains this page, the charts, and the resume.

 AI (GPT Terra 5.6) was utilized in this project.
-AI provided guidance for the visualizations, aided in cleaning data, and also used to check and locate syntax errors in my code.
-It also helped with the formatting of my information and making the data look more presentable.
+AI provided guidance for the visualizations, aided in cleaning data, created citations and also used to check and locate syntax errors in my code.
+It also helped with the formatting and layout of the information and making the data look more presentable.

 ## References